Code of Conduct

 4. Encourage them to applaud and cheer for good plays by either team.
 Discourage them and you may need to be forceful and direct from yelling at players and the referee.

 5. During the game, you are also responsible for the conduct of spectators rooting for your team.

 6. During the game, do not address the referee at all.
 If you have a small issue, discuss it with the referee calmly and patiently during a time out or in between periods.

-7. If you have a major complaint, or if you think the referee was unfair, biased, unfit or incompetent, report your opinion to your Coach Duffy.
+7. If you have a major complaint, or if you think the referee was unfair, biased, unfit or incompetent, report your opinion to the Board of Directors.
 Your reactions will be taken seriously if they are presented objectively and formally.